PlayboyGorilla/maxwave/README_en.md

 2. Maxwave has decent support of SSH tunnels, a protocol that is usually left out by similar products.
 3. Maxwave supports proxy chains defined by any number of proxy servers of any types.
 4. Core codes are written in C, which brings highly efficient data processing, low memory consumption and extended battery life on mobile devices.
+5. Strict privacy safety - DNS resolve is done strictly on the proxy server.
-5. The projects are being actively maintained.
+6. The projects are being actively maintained.

 # Latest releases
 |Release name|Support OS|Version|Download|External link|